MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-12-center-html-div.md

 ## Full Example With Content Wrapper

 You can center more than div elements with the margin auto trick.
 Here is an example to center everything in the main element.
-This way you can have a uniform and centered content feel for every page.
+This allows for a more uniform content feel which can be applied to every page.

 As a side note, preference for adding CSS to a main tag in this manner will vary, so I'm not saying this is the best practice, it's just an example.
 You could add the `.center-me` class to the main element instead (or any element) to avoid duplication.